Pure-Farming/Documentation/docs/resource-types/livestock/movements/animal-arrival.md

 ## URLs

-Get all Arrivals that you have access to
+Get all animal arrival events that you have access to.

 ```
 GET /data/livestock/movement/animal-arrivals
 ```

-Get the Arrival for the specified id
+Get an individual animal arrival event for the specified id.

 ```
 GET /data/livestock/movement/animal-arrivals/{ArrivalId}
 ```

-Get all Arrivals that are linked to the provided holding id
+Get all animal arrival events that are linked to the provided holding id.

 ```
 GET /data/holdings/{HoldingId}/livestock/movement/animal-arrivals
 ```

-Get the Arrival for the specified id that is linked to the provided holding id
+Get an individual animal arrival event for a given holding.

 ```
 GET /data/holdings/{HoldingId}/livestock/movement/animal-arrivals/{ArrivalId}